AmosNimos/change-directory-plus/change-directory-plus/README.md

 	Move into selected directory = right arrow
 	Move out of current directory = left arrow
 	Enter directory = enter

+## Tips
+	Add the following to your bashrc file to use more efficiently: alias cdp = python3 /home/"file direcory"/cdp.py

+	To show hidden content use:
+	Use python3 /home/"file direcory"/cdp.py -sh

 ## Installation
 	(not yet available)